igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 significant amounts of data.
 The sizes of the transmit and receive buffers can be set at compile time via macro constants.

-Two interfaces to %USART0 hardware are provided.
+Two interfaces to %USART0 thardware are provided.
 The first is provided in namespace USART0 and provides a functional interface that makes use of the buffering and asynchronous transmit and receive capabilities of the microcontroller hardware.
 However, USART0 functionality is limited to transmitting and receiving byte and